-30 Dec 2009, Posted by Joseph Dodds in My Philosophy, 0 Comments
+30 Dec 2009, Posted by Sensei Joseph in My Philosophy, 0 Comments

 Trust: One must have faith in the potential goodness in your dog.
 In other words trust is the confident expectations of your dog.
 This is difficult to have for an untrained dog, hence the reason you seek information on dog training.